abarbanell/devenv/README.md

 # devenv - Docker setup for mongo and RabbitMQ

+*Note: this uses the boot2docker tool on MacOS which is now deprecated.
+Working on an upgrade of this so stay tuned.*

 This is a quick recipe how to set up a dockerized development environment (e.g. for one of my node.js projects [abarbanell/loopnav](https://github.com/abarbanell/loopnav) ).
 This